-Table 7-6: acBoardConfigurationError
+Table 7-12: acBoardConfigurationError

 Alarm acBoardConfigurationError

-OID 1.3.6.1.4.1.5003.9 1.3.6.1.4.1.5003.9.10.1.21.2.0.2
+OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.2

 Description The alarm is sent when the device's settings are invalid.
 The trap contains a message stating, detailing, and explaining the invalid setting.

 Default Severity Critical

 Event Type equipmentAlarm

-Probable Cause underlyingResourceUnavailable (56)
+Probable Cause underlyingResour ceUnavailable (56)

 Severity Condition Text Corrective Action

-Alarm acBoardConfigurationError Critical A configuration error was detected "Board Config Error: A run-time specific string describing the configuration error" a.
+Critical A configuration error was detected "Board Config Error: A run-time specific string describing the configuration error" a.
 Check the runtime specific string to determine the nature of the configuration error. b.
-Fix the configuration error using the appropriate tool: Web interface, OVOC, or ini file.
-After configuration error - c.
-Save the configuration and if necessary reset the device. in Criti device The alarm remains cal severity until a reboot.
-A Clear not sent.
+Fix the configuration error using the appropriate tool: Web interface, OVOC, or ini file. c.
+Save the configuration and if necessary reset the device.
+Note: The alarm remains

+Note: The alarm remains